levanminh04/Building-Management/README.md

 <h2><font color="#117864">Conclusion</font></h2>
 <p>
-  This project is a comprehensive demonstration of Java backend development using Spring Boot.
-By integrating a variety of modern technologies and design patterns, it delivers a secure and efficient system for managing building-related data.
-The project is an ideal showcase for skills in RESTful API development, security implementation, and layered architecture design.
+  This project marks my first step into exploring Java backend web development, particularly with Spring Boot.
+It represents a foundational learning journey where I have integrated various modern technologies to create a secure and efficient system for managing building-related data, laying the groundwork for practical experience essential to a Java Backend Developer role.
 </p>

 <hr/>